 - ChE 480 and 481 (3 credits each): Research (Courses for Master's-level research only.
 Any student who does not already hold a Master's degree from Lehigh or another institution may register for each course only once during their graduate studies.
-Students may register for both courses in the same semester). - ChE 4XX: Topics in Research Communications is a required course for all 1st and 3rd year ChBE Ph.D. students - ChE 499: Dissertation (used by students who have passed the qualifying exam).
+Students may register for both courses in the same semester). - ChE 496: Grad Professional Development (Safety, Ethics, Communication) is a required course for all 1st and 3rd year ChBE Ph.D. students.
+Any student receiving a grade lower than 'B' in ChE 496 will be prohibited from performing research toward their degree completion until they successfully retake the course. - ChE 499: Dissertation (used by students who have passed the qualifying exam).